luborliu/TraClusAlgorithm/README.md

     2nd line: Number of trajectories (32 for example)

     3rd line: Trajectory Index (starting from 0, so 0 for this line), Number of trajectory points in this trajectory (n for example), X1, Y1, X2, Y2, …., Xn, Yn

     4th line: Trajectory Index (starting from 0, so 1 for this line), Number of trajectory points in this trajectory (m for example), X1, Y1, X2, Y2, …., Xm, Ym
     .
     .
     .
-    34th line: Trajectory Index (starting from 0, so 31 for this line), Number of trajectory points in this trajectory (j for example), X1, Y1, X2, Y2, …., Xj, Yj
+    34th line:Trajectory Index (starting from 0, so 31 for this line), Number of trajectory points in this trajectory (j for example), X1, Y1, X2, Y2, …., Xj, Yj